DCC-EX/dcc-ex.github.io/docs/about/contributing/software.rst

 Note that you will need to ensure Python is added to your `PATH` environment variable which is outlined on that page also.

-Once installed, you will need to install three Python packages in order to successfully build the website locally.
+Once installed, you will need to install some Python packages in order to successfully build the website locally.
 To do this, open a command prompt and run the following command:

 .. code-block::